aurora-opensource/xviz/docs/protocol-schema/declarative-ui.md

 {
   "components": [
     {
-      "independent_variable": "/some/stream",
-      "dependent_variables": ["/some/other_stream", "/some/second_other_stream"],
       "type": "plot",
-      "description": "The change in some streams as a function of the other one", "title": "Some Other Streams vs Some Stream"
+      "title": "Some Other Streams vs Some Stream", "description": "The change in some streams as a function of the other one", "independentVariable": "/some/stream",
+      "dependentVariables": ["/some/other_stream", "/some/second_other_stream"]
     }
   ]
 }